S. Jay Plager: Federal judicial service

 Plager was nominated by President George H. W. Bush on September 12, 1989, to a seat on the United States Court of Appeals for the Federal Circuit vacated by Shiro Kashiwa, and he was confirmed by the United States Senate on November 8, 1989.
 He received his commission on November 11, 1989.
 Plager assumed senior status on November 30, 2000, and continues to sit as a Senior United States Circuit Judge.
 In addition to his teaching and judicial activities, he has authored numerous articles and books.

+Personal

+Plager married his college sweetheart Frankie Lee (née Bird) Plager in 1951 while still in college.
+They divorced in 1980.
+They had three children, and six grandchildren (two from each children) by the time of his ex-wife's death in February 2015.